fmadihi/javascript-001/README.md

 # javascript-001

-I have a class about javascript.
-I share my lessons here.
+I teach javascript.
+I share them here.

+javascript used in HTML by inline.

 First lesson is:
 How javascript work in my project.